 Onboard Pino we carry a fixed marine VHF radio, a handheld VHF and two transceiver Walkie Talkie two-way radios.
 VHF/UHF radio waves travel in straight lines (line-of-sight) generally cannot travel beyond the horizon.
 VHF (very high frequency) is the designation for the range of radio frequencies from 30 to 300 megahertz (MHz)

 A marine VHF radio is an important and reliable for bidirectional voice communication both for ship-to-ship and ship-to-shore.
 In Canada, a Restricted Radiotelephone Operator Permit is required to transmit, it is unlawful to operate a ship station that is not licensed.
-The handhelf marine VHF has the same functionalities as the fixed version, but is equipped with DSC.
+The handheld marine VHF has the same functionalities as the fixed version, but is equipped with DSC(Digital Select Calling).

-We sometimes use the two transceiver two-way radios to talk to eachother from shore-shore, an Amateur Radio License is required to broadcast with this type of radio in Canada.
+We sometimes use the two transceiver two-way radios to talk to each other from shore-to-shore, an Amateur Radio License is required to broadcast with this type of radio in Canada.
 A license ensures that new users are aware of the existing regulations and don't broadcast on reserved frequencies.